Bigben37/FP1/README.md

 You can import the existing project with Eclipse.
 You can check our configuration in the `.texlipse` file.

 #####Running Python scripts
-Unfortunatly we cant sync our `.pydevproject` configuration file, because PyDev saves absoulte paths.
-You need to add the `lib` folder by your self to the `PYTHONPATH` (for example add it to the `external libraries` list of the project).
+Unfortunatley we cant sync our `.pydevproject` configuration file, because PyDev saves absoulte paths.
+You need to add the `lib` folder by yourself to the `PYTHONPATH` (for example add it to the `external libraries` list of the project).